10 reasons to upgrade to Windows 7

 1. Quicker access to the things you use most

-Jump Lists are lists of recently opened items, such as files, folders, or websites, organized by the program that you use to open them.
-You can use a Jump List to open items, and you can also pin favorites to a Jump List, so you can quickly get to the items that you use every day.
+Jump Lists are lists of recently opened items, such as files, folders or websites, organised by the program that you use to open them.
+You can use a Jump List to open items and you can also pin favourites to a Jump List, so you can quickly get to the items that you use every day.